 First off I will be keeping this script updated and available on Github located here.
 This will be the only location that I will be keeping up with it.

-I would recommend using a clean install of Ubuntu 12.04 to install onto.
-However if you decided to install on an existing server I am not responsible for anything that may get broken.
+I would recommend using a clean install of Ubuntu 12.04 or 14.04 to install onto.
+However; if you decide to install on an existing server I am not responsible for anything that may get broken. :)

 So here is how we get started and get everything up and running.
 Open up a terminal session on your server that you will be installing to and run the following commands.